yuxiang970813/SEA/README.md

 -   Easy registration using a student ID
 -   School email addresses verification to ensure that students are legitimate
--   Teacher can create coursework and assignments, each with its own deadline
--   Students can upload their homework before the deadline
+-   Teacher can create coursework and assignments, each with its own deadline, letting students upload their homework
+-   Upload function will close automatically after the deadline, eliminating the need for teachers or teaching assistants to close it manually
 -   A memo text area for students to write down their thoughts and notes on assignments
+-   Streamlines the grading process by automating tedious tasks such as automatically organising and renaming submitted files.
 -   Submission status is displayed after the deadline, allowing teacher to track student progress easily
+-   Automatically package all necessary files into a compressed file, teacher will be able to download the file by clicking the download button on the preview results page
 -   Teaching assistants have the authority to assist teachers by creating assignments, confirming or denying students' requests to join coursework, etc

 ## Video Demo